rn-van-lieshout/DDD-MDVSP-TS/README.md

 The code depends on CPLEX to solve all LPs and MIPs.

-All data is in the folder "dataEUC", and the source code and scriptis are in "src".
+All data is in the folder "dataEUC", and the source code and scripts are in "src".